smeshkov/gomock/README.md

 Endpoint object in `endpoints` list:

 - `method` - optional (defaults to "GET");
+- `path` - required, URL path to the mocked endpoint;
+- `delay` - delay in milliseconds on the server side;
 - `status` - optional (defaults to 200);
 - `json` - one way of defining response payload, will output given JSON
 - `jsonPath` - another way of defining response payload, will read file from the given path and write its contents to response